ZRiddle/PokeAlertsOnboarding/README.md

 ### You're in!

+## How do I join a channel and start receiving notifications?

-Now pick which areas to recieve rare pokemon alerts
+Pick which areas to recieve rare pokemon alerts

 - Open the menu (swipe from the left edge of your screen towards the center)
 - Open the available channels (click that little +)